TTB Updates and Guidance on COVID-19

 Chemist Certification Program.
-The TTB Chemist Certification Program is a voluntary program that certifies private industry chemists to analyze wine, distilled spirits, and beer for export.
-We issue a call for applications twice a year, in the spring and fall.
-The 2020 spring cycle is cancelled due to the TTB laboratory closures.
-Applications that have already been sent for the spring cycle will automatically be considered for the fall cycle.
-Potential applicants who have not yet applied should apply for consideration in the fall.
-Updates will be provided if there are any changes to the fall schedule.
+The 2020 spring cycle was cancelled due to the temporary TTB laboratory closures.
+Applications that had been sent for the spring cycle will automatically be considered for the fall cycle.
+We will provide updates if there are any changes to the fall schedule.

 Contact Us Forms

 Many of you submit requests for various TTB services and guidance in hard copy via mail.
 These include letterhead requests for certain approvals, such as authorization for an alternate method or procedure or a new wine treating material.

 To help us timely respond, we strongly encourage you to use the electronic submission option on the TTB.gov Contact Us pages to submit your requests for review and processing.
 If you haven’t used this submission method before, it’s easy!